MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/protect-connected-apps.md

 ---
 title: Protect apps in your environment using cloud service provider APIs
-description: This article describes how Cloud App Security protects your connected apps. ms.date: 02/20/2020 ms.topic: conceptual
+description: This article describes how Defender for Cloud Apps protects your connected apps. ms.date: 02/20/2020 ms.topic: conceptual
 ---